jaycordaro/half-band-filter/matlab/readme.md

 <img src="../images/half_band_freq_resp.png">

+This is not a particularly awesome filter in terms of frequency response, it is intended to be used as the 2nd and 3rd decimation filters for a Pulse Density Modulation (PDM) microphone to PCM converter, and that is all that is required for that application.
 You can modify the design constraints and generate a different filter response and evaluate it.

 # hb_check and hb_check_tb